 We threw ourselves on their inside knowledge and our trust was rewarded with a superb pair of wines from a producer that none of us knew – Domaine de Saint Just.
 Their Crémant de Loire Brut made an elegant and poised aperitif – if more Crémant was like this the world would be a happier place – while their 2009 Clos Moloton Montée des Roches A.C.
 Samur-Champigny was one of the most supple, concentrated, elegant and attractive Cabernet Francs from the Loire that I have tried – it was perfect with the meat course and cheeses too.
 I understand this is made from a specific parcel – hence the long name – of 50 year old vines that are organically farmed and I wish it was available in the UK.

 Believe it or not I often grumble about the way people who organise wine trips seem to think that the meals should be frequent and swanky.
 It often seems that no sooner is a stunning lunch over and hardly digested, than we are heading for dinner in yet another famous restaurant.
-Sounds ungrateful I know, but I really do think one formal meal a day is ample and even I would prefer it in more simple places – I strongly believe that local traditional fare is usually the best thing with wine.
+Sounds ungrateful I know, but I really do think one formal meal a day is ample and even then I would prefer it in more simple places – I strongly believe that local traditional fare is usually the best thing with wine.
 This trip got it exactly right, the food was excellent, but never pretentious – sometimes the exact opposite, as with our last lunch.